Does Guardianship Override Parental Rights in New York?

 • Any history of violence, abuse, or neglect.

-• The position of the parents (if living) and the reasons for any opposition.
+• The position of any living parents and the reasons for opposition.

 Attorney Albert Goodwin